SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_status_system.md

 ![Status system overview](~/user-guide/images/DOM_StatusSystem_Overview.jpg)

 > [!NOTE]
+>
+> - This feature is supported from DataMiner 10.1.11/10.2.0 onwards.
-> A DOM manager detects that the status system is used from the moment that a `DomDefinition` is linked to a `DomBehaviorDefinition` AND that `DomBehaviorDefinition` contains at least one status.
+> - A DOM manager detects that the status system is used from the moment that a `DomDefinition` is linked to a `DomBehaviorDefinition` AND that `DomBehaviorDefinition` contains at least one status.

 To set up a status system: